ARM vs Fixed Rate Mortgage Calculator

 The levers in this calculation

 The inputs — Loan Amount, ARM Initial Rate, Fixed Rate Alternative, and Term — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.
+Flipping each value past a round threshold shows which input moves the result most.

 How the math works